 Moderna’s vaccine was found to be 94 percent effective at preventing disease in the trial, and particularly effective against severe disease.

-Scientists don’t yet know how long the protection from the vaccines last.
-And they don’t know whether the shots prevent people from becoming infected without knowing it and inadvertently spreading the virus.
+Scientists don’t yet know how long the protection from the vaccines lasts.
+And they don’t know whether the shots prevent people from becoming infected without knowing it and inadvertently spreading the virus, although there is preliminary evidence from the Johnson & Johnson trial that the vaccine protects against asymptomatic infections.

 How effective are they against the new coronavirus variants?
 If I’m vaccinated now, will I have to get another shot to protect against those?

-The experts don’t know yet.
-Scientists think the Moderna and BioNTech vaccines will still work against two variants of concern that were first identified in the United Kingdom and South Africa, but emerging evidence — including from a different experimental vaccine trial — suggests that the protection might be considerably less complete.
+Experts don’t know yet how well the Moderna and Pfizer-BioNTech vaccines will work against the variant that emerged in South Africa.
+The variant first detected in the United Kingdom is not expected to pose a big challenge to vaccines.
+But emerging evidence — including from a different experimental vaccine trial — suggests that the protection against the variant detected in South Africa might be considerably less complete.

 How were the vaccines made so fast?

 Historically, vaccines have taken years to develop.
-Before these, the mumps vaccine — which took four years to develop — was the fastest to be approved for use in humans.
-Developing messenger RNA vaccines such as the Pfizer-BioNTech and Moderna candidates has been fast because scientists were able to start their work before there was a known case of the novel coronavirus in this country, using the viral genome shared online as a template.
-Making messenger RNA vaccines does not require time-consuming steps, such as growing ingredients in chicken eggs.
+Before these, the mumps vaccine — which took four years to develop — was the fastest to be approved for use in people.
+Developing messenger RNA vaccines such as the Pfizer-BioNTech and Moderna products has been fast because scientists were able to start their work before there was a known case of the novel coronavirus in this country, using the viral genome shared online as a template.
+They were able to draw on years of research developing the vaccine platform.

-What’s happening with vaccines from Johnson & Johnson, Oxford-AstraZeneca and Novavax?
+What’s happening with vaccines from Oxford-AstraZeneca and Novavax?

-The European Union’s regulator has recommended authorization of a coronavirus vaccine from Oxford-AstraZeneca for use in the 27-country bloc, despite a lack of data about efficacy in older people.
-European officials had raised concern about the limited knowledge of the vaccine’s effectiveness in older people, who represented only 6 percent of clinical trial participants, though they account for most coronavirus deaths and are high on most countries’ vaccination priority lists.
-The United States is waiting for further trial data before authorization, and Germany announced Thursday that it would recommend that the vaccine only be used in adults under 65.
+The Oxford-AstraZeneca vaccine is being tested in a large clinical trial in the United States.
+Results are expected in March.
+The European Union’s regulator has recommended authorization of the vaccine for use in the 27-country bloc, despite a lack of data about efficacy in older people.
+European officials had raised concern about the limited knowledge of the vaccine’s effectiveness in older people, who represented only 6 percent of clinical trial participants, though they account for most covid-19 deaths and are high on most countries’ vaccination priority lists.

 Should I still get vaccinated if …